plainjane99/Budget_Tracker/README.md

 1. b.
 The live version of the application is located at:  https://shrouded-hollows-80758.herokuapp.com/

-2. Whether on the local server or the live application, you should see the following:
+2. The application should look like the following:

 ![Budget_Tracker](./assets/images/Budget_Tracker_Screenshot.png)